 FoodBerlin maintains close links with selected research institutes of the capital region Berlin-Brandenburg that are active in the field of food science:

 > Leibniz Institute of Agricultural Engineering and Bioeconomy e.V.
 (ATB)

 > Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB)

 Organization and management

-Decisions are made by the controlling group, which is elected by the general meeting.
-Members of the controlling group are:
+Decisions are taken by the steering group, elected by the general meeting.

 Institute for Animal Nutrition of the FU Berlin